TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.sax.rst

    The SAX parser no longer processes general external entities by default to increase security.
-Before, the parser created network connections to fetch remote files or loaded local files from the file system for DTD and entities.
+Before, the parser created network connections to fetch remote files or loaded local files kutoka the file system for DTD and entities.
 The feature can be enabled again with method :meth:`~xml.sax.xmlreader.XMLReader.setFeature` on the parser object and argument :data:`~xml.sax.handler.feature_external_ges`.